 In nature, toucans (Ramphastos spp) eat mostly fruit but also consume insects, rodents, and invertebrates.
 Like mynahs, toucans are susceptible to iron storage disease.
 Their basic diet should be a low-iron pellet with a variety of fruits (apples, banana, grapes) offered daily.
 If the bird picks the fruit preferentially over the large toucan pellets, the pellets can either be crushed, or very small low-iron pellets can be mixed with the fruit, so the pellets adhere to the fruit and are ingested.
-Drinking water provides a novel challenge for these long-beaked birds.
-If they are not provided a large enough drinking pan, dehydration may occur.
+These long-beaked birds may have difficulty drinking water and may become dehydrated if not provided a large enough drinking pan.

 Last full review/revision May 2015 by Joeke Nijboer, PhD